-Criteria to trigger detailed risk assessment:

-Aggressive Behaviour

-Any one of these criteria will trigger the need for the following individual risk assessment to be completed.

-Name of Pupil Date of Risk Assessment Serious Incident Form Statistics Have other people been the victim of this pupil's behaviour Adults (Name of involved) Pupils (Name of involved) Have any of these incidents been physical attacks or attempted physical attacks? (tick as appropriate) Yes No Give illustrative frequency (i.e. amount of time span of school weeks) Number of incidents towards Adults Pupils Description of incidents Number of occasions where a significant injury has occurred Is there a pattern (i.e. place /lesson incidents occur) What interventions and measures have already been tried and with what success?
+Criteria to trigger detailed risk assessment: Aggressive Behaviour Any one of these crite be completed. ria will trigger the need for the followi ing individual risk assessment to Name of Pupil Date of Risk Assessment Serious Incident Form Statistics A 1 16 D " Have other people been the victim of this pupil's behaviour Adults (Name of involved) Pupils (Name of involved) Have any of these incidents been physical attacks or attempted physical attacks? (tick as appropriate) Yes No Give illustrative frequency (i.e. amount of time span of school weeks) Number of incidents towards Adults Pupils Description of incidents Number of occasions where a significant injury has occurred Is there a pattern (i.e. place /lesson incidents occur) What interventions and measures have already been tried and with what success?
 Following completion of the above a behaviour plan should be created to reduce risk/respond to occurrences.

-This plan was created by: Name
+This plan was created Name l by: Signed With contributions from Name m: Signed